Acupuncture

 What is Acupuncture?

 Acupuncture originated in China over 3000 years ago.
 It is based on the belief that health is determined by a balanced flow of qi (pronounced chee), the vital life energy present in all living organisms.
 Qi circulates through the body along twelve major energy pathways, called meridians.
 Each meridian is linked to specific internal organs and organ systems.
-There are acupuncture
+There are

 hundreds of acupoints within the meridian system that can be stimulated to enhance the flow of qi.
 When you are healthy, the qi flows smoothly.